nwthomas/yoink/README.md

 ## DESCRIPTION

-Smart contracts for minting your own profile pictures for Twitter and other social media.
+Smart contracts for minting your own custom NFT tokens.
+This is incredibly useful for social media (e.g. Twitter's NFT profile pictures) as well as a variety of other use cases.

 ## GETTING STARTED